Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 MOS (Mean Opinion Score) is a subjective quality evaluation test (Percived Quality)

 - MOS is a widely accepted criterion for call quality.
-- Calculated by a group of listeners in a room, who rate the wuality of a call out of 5 according to the table.
+- Calculated by a group of listeners in a room, who rate the wuality of a call out of 5 according to the table (this means, it's a subjective metric).
 - Network analyzers calculate a PMOS (Predicted Mean Opinion Score), an analytical derivation of MOS (Mean Opinion Score).
 - The MOS is the driven factor that determine what CODEC you want to use, this is because each CODEC have a different MOS.